 PCem is an IBM PC emulator for Windows and Linux released under a GPL license.
 Unlike other solutions such as DOSBox or SCUMM, it doesn't simulate an operating system or game environment.
 It is a classic emulator designed to emulate 8/16/32 bit x86 hardware used by IBM and other clone manufactures.
 Therefore it requires originals… Continue reading PCem: Emulate the Tandy 1000 & MS-DOS on an 8088.

 This tutorial is not intended for absolute beginners.
-It requires the use of the Raspian terminal commands which is text based, so some skill with Linux is useful.
-Please feel free to jump straight to the ‘DOS on the Pi‘ if you have no interest in a computer history lesson.
+It requires the use of the Raspian terminal commands which is text-based, so expect some Linux skills.
+Please feel free to jump straight to the 'DOS on the Pi' if you have no interest in a computer history lesson.
 What is DOS?
-DOS was a… Continue reading Run DOS on the Raspberry Pi – Use rpix86 to turn your Pi into a 1980s super-computer.
+DOS was a semi-open standard that… Continue reading Run DOS on the Raspberry Pi – Use rpix86 to turn your Pi into a 1980s super-computer.

-Updated in January 2014 to fix some some formatting issues and broken links.
+Updated in January 2014 to fix some formatting issues and broken links.
 Updated in September 2010 for DOSBox 0.74.
-DOSBox is a brilliant yet compact and easy to use virtualization program designed to run old DOS applications under modern operating systems.
-This tutorial assumes you have a little understanding of the basic DOS commands… Continue reading DosBox Beginners, Newbie and First Timers Guide
+DOSBox is a brilliant yet compact and easy to use virtualisation program designed to run old DOS applications under modern operating systems.
+This tutorial assumes you have a little understanding of the underlying DOS commands and… Continue reading DosBox beginners, newbie and first timers guide